 What if it isn't obvious that the woman is pregnant, do we still need to ask?

 Most studies that involve interventions or procedures will be required to include questions about possible pregnancy and/or pregnancy tests.

 However, if the study involves a simple questionnaire and it is not obvious that the prospective participant is pregnant, the IRB may, under these circumstances not require the investigator to add this question when it is not appropriate to the research in question.

-What do I need to do if a participant becomes pregnant during a study?
+What do I need to do if a subject becomes pregnant during a study?

 There are issues that may require review.
 The IRB should be contacted as soon as possible to discuss these potential issues.

 - Unless pregnancy is included as an anticipated event in the study protocol (e.g., a study about fertility); the pregnancy must be reported as an unanticipated problem to the IRB;